-Giridharadas was returning to the land of his ancestors, amid an unlikely economic boom.
-But he was interested less in its gold rush than in its cultural upheaval, as a new generation has sought to reconcile old traditions with new ambitions.
+Giridharadas was returning to the land of his ancestors amid an unlikely economic boom.
+Yet he was interested less in the gold rush than in the cultural upheaval – what would happen when old traditions met new ambitions?

-In India Calling, Giridharadas brings to life the people and the dilemmas of India today, as seen through the prism of his émigré family history and his childhood memories.
-He blends the objectivity of the outsider with the intimacy of the insider.
-The result is India seen at once from within and without.
-Giridharadas introduces us to entrepreneurs, radicals, industrialists and religious seekers, but, most of all, to Indian families.
+In India Calling, Giridharadas blends the objectivity of the outsider with the intimacy of the insider; the result is India seen at once from within and without.
+He introduces us to entrepreneurs, radicals, industrialists and religious seekers, but, most of all, to Indian families.
 Through their stories, and his own, he paints an intimate portrait of a country becoming modern while striving to remain itself.

 Buy the Ebook:

 ‘One of the finest analysts of contemporary India.
 This is an engrossing and acutely observed appreciation of a country that is at once old and new – an enormously readable book in which everyone, at home in India or abroad, will find something distinctive and altogether challenging.’—Amartya Sen, Nobel laureate

 “Giridharadas is poised and wonderfully observant.
 He writes perfect, often humorous descriptions of everyday scenes, turning them into something remarkable.” - Canberra Times

 “The writer’s gritty and witty pen portraits of a host of Indian characters and places makes a great read.
 Highly recommended” - Sunday Herald Sun